 He switched on his flashlight, although sunlight snuck in through some upper windows, and looked around carefully.
 There were many footprints in the dust, probably made by men's workboots, but they could have been there for years and therefore meant nothing to Siu-ma.

 But another set of footprints attracted his attention.
 It had been raining off and on for the past two days, and these footprints were smaller and still slightly damp.
-They led to a stack of palettes leaning against a wall.
-The palettes leant at enough of an angle that there was a space on the floor between the palettes and the wall.
+They led to a stack of pallets leaning against a wall.
+The pallets leant at enough of an angle that there was a space on the floor between the pallets and the wall.

-Siu-ma approached the palettes.
+Siu-ma approached the pallets.
 He pretty much knew what he would find.

 "Police," he called.
 "I'm not here to arrest you, I just need to ask you a couple of questions."